Frances Arnold: Honors and awards

 Arnold's work has been recognized by many awards, including the 2018 Nobel Prize in Chemistry, the 2011 National Academy of Engineering (NAE) Draper Prize (the first woman to receive it), and a 2011 National Medal of Technology and Innovation.
 She was elected to the American Academy of Arts and Sciences in 2011 and inducted into the National Inventors Hall of Fame in 2014.
 She was the first woman to be elected to all three National Academies in the United States – the National Academy of Engineering (2000), the National Academy of Medicine, formerly called the Institute of Medicine (2004), and the National Academy of Sciences (2008).

-Arnold is a Fellow of the American Association for the Advancement of Science, the American Academy of Arts and Sciences, the American Academy of Microbiology, the American Institute for Medical and Biological Engineering and an International Fellow of the UK's Royal Academy of Engineering in 2018.
+Arnold is a Fellow of the American Association for the Advancement of Science, the American Academy of Arts and Sciences, the American Academy of Microbiology, the American Institute for Medical and Biological Engineering, International Fellow of the UK's Royal Academy of Engineering in 2018 and Fellow of the American Chemical Society.

 In 2016 she became the first woman to win the Millennium Technology Prize, which she won for pioneering directed evolution.
 In 2017, Arnold was awarded the Raymond and Beverly Sackler Prize in Convergence Research by the National Academy of Sciences, which recognizes extraordinary contributions to convergence research.

 In 2018 she was awarded the Nobel Prize in Chemistry for her work in directed evolution, making her the fifth woman to receive the award in its 117 years of existence, and the first American woman.
 She received a one-half share of the award, with the other half jointly awarded to George Smith and Gregory Winter "for the phage display of peptides and antibodies."
-She is the first female graduate of Princeton to be awarded a Nobel Prize and the first person who got their undergraduate degree from Princeton (male or female) to receive a Nobel Prize in one of the natural sciences categories (chemistry, physics, and physiology or medicine).
+She is the first woman graduate of Princeton to be awarded a Nobel Prize and the first person who got their undergraduate degree from Princeton (man or woman) to receive a Nobel Prize in one of the natural sciences categories (chemistry, physics, and physiology or medicine).
 In November 2018, she was listed as one of BBC's 100 Women.
 On October 24, 2019, Pope Francis named her a member of the Pontifical Academy of Sciences.
 In 2022 she was the guest in an episode of The Life Scientific on BBC Radio 4.